onzfonz/comp227/src/content/3/en/part3a.md

 **NB:** It's recommended to do all of the exercises from this part into a new dedicated git repository, and place your source code right at the root of the repository.
 Otherwise, you will run into problems in exercise 3.10.

-**NB:** Because this is not a frontend project and we are not working with React, the application <strong>is not created</strong> with create-react-app.
+**NB:** Because this is not a frontend project and we are not working with React, the application **is not created** with create-react-app.
-You initialize this project with the <em>npm init</em> command that was demonstrated earlier in this part of the material.
+You initialize this project with the `npm init` command that was demonstrated earlier in this part of the material.

 **Strong recommendation:** When you are working on backend code, always keep an eye on what's going on in the terminal that is running your application.